 Lestin has extensive experience practicing before the Patent Trial and Appeal Board (PTAB), challenging and defending already-issued patents.
 In particular, he has handled both inter partes review and covered business method review proceedings under the America Invents Act for Petitioners and Patent Owners.
-Additionally, Lestin has significant experience drafting and prosecuting patent applications relating to imagery, web, telecommunications, geographic information system technologies, graphics processing, avionics, optics, database management systems, computer networking, communications protocols, browsers, and computer architecture.
+Additionally, Lestin has significant experience drafting and prosecuting patent applications relating to imagery, web, telecommunications, geographic information system technologies, additive manufacturing, graphics processing, avionics, optics, database management systems, computer networking, communications protocols, browsers, and computer architecture.
 Additionally, Lestin has wide ranging industry experience in advanced radar simulation systems, software, communications and networking, embedded systems, database systems, and web-based technology.
 He has experience with a wide variety of programming languages including C/C++, Java, J2EE, XML, HTML, and Perl, and has developed systems using a variety of operating system platforms including Unix, Linux and Windows.
 He applies his significant industry and technical experience to obtain and enforce high value patents that support clients’ business needs.

 Lestin is also a contributing author of Patent Office Litigation, Second Edition, published in 2017 by Thomson Reuters Westlaw, the book provides a fresh and comprehensive exploration of patent office litigation proceedings, including how the proceedings interact with other aspects of patent procurement and enforcement, while delivering practical analysis and advice.